runios1/BikeRental/README.md

 ### Node.js

 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-It's used to run the server-side application.
+It's used to run both the server-side and client side applications.

 ### Vanilla JavaScript